gorango/flowcraft/docs/guide/advanced-guides/logging.md

-# Pluggable Logging
+# Pluggable Logging & Detailed Tracing

 Effective logging is essential for debugging and monitoring any application.
 Flowcraft is designed to be completely unopinionated about your logging strategy.
-It provides a simple `Logger` interface and includes a few basic implementations, but makes it easy to plug in any logging library you prefer, such as **Pino**, **Winston**, or your company's standard logger.
+The core framework is **silent by default** and only logs critical warnings (like for retries) or errors.

+To get a detailed, step-by-step trace of a workflow's execution, you can use the powerful **middleware** system to "opt-in" to verbose logging.
+This guide shows you how.

 ## The `Logger` Interface